shoaibahmed07/Supply-chain-automation/README.md

 ## 📬 Contact

-If you have questions, feedback, or suggestions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/your-profile/) or open an issue on this repo.
+If you have questions, feedback, or suggestions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/shoaib07ahmed/) or open an issue on this repo.

----

-Would you like me to generate this `README.md` file for you to download?